 Share Files from Mac OS X to Windows PC’s Easily

 If you have a mixed network of Mac and Windows PC’s, chances are good that you’ll be wanting to move files between the two operating systems.
 The easiest way to share files from Mac OS X to Windows is to enable Samba support for a given user account on the Mac.
+This tutorial will how to share files between Mac and Windows PC this way.

 - Launch “System Preferences” and click on “Sharing”